Edge Weight Prediction For Category-Agnostic Pose Estimation: Abstract

 \section{Abstract}

-Category-Agnostic Pose Estimation (CAPE) localizes keypoints across diverse object categories with a single model, using one or a few annotated support images.
-Recent works have shown that using a pose graph (i.e., treating keypoints as nodes in a graph rather than isolated points) helps handle occlusions and break symmetry.
-However, these methods assume a static pose graph with equal-weight edges, leading to suboptimal results.

-We introduce EdgeCape, a novel framework that overcomes these limitations by predicting the graph's edge weights which optimizes localization.
-To further leverage structural priors, we propose integrating Markovian Structural Bias, which modulates the self-attention interaction between nodes based on the number of hops between them.
+Category-Agnostic Pose Estimation (CAPE) localizes keypoints across diverse object categories with a single model, using one or few annotated support images.
+Recent works have shown that using a pose-graph (i.e., treating keypoints as nodes in a graph rather than isolated points) helps handle occlusions and break symmetry.
+However, these methods assume a given pose-graph with equal-weight edges, leading to suboptimal results.
+We introduce EdgeCape, a novel framework that overcomes these limitations by predicting the graph's edge weights in order to optimize localization.
+To further leverage structural (i.e., graph) priors, we propose integrating Markov Attention Bias, which modulates the self-attention interaction between nodes based on the number of hops between them.
 We show that this improves the model’s ability to capture global spatial dependencies.
-Evaluated on the MP-100 benchmark, which includes 100 categories and over 20K images, EdgeCape achieves state-of-the-art results in the 1-shot setting and leads among similar-sized methods in the 5-shot setting, significantly improving keypoint localization accuracy.
-Our code is publicly available.
+Evaluated on the MP-100 benchmark, which includes 100 categories and over 20K images, EdgeCape achieves state-of-the-art results in the 1-shot and 5-shot settings, significantly improving localization accuracy.
+Our code will be publicly available.